w103csh/GuppyVulkan/BUILD.md

 The `-A` option is used to select either the "Win32" or "x64" architecture.

-> **Note: Currently only x64 builds are working.**

 If a generator for a specific version of Visual Studio is required, you can specify it for Visual Studio 2017, for example, with:

     64-bit: -G "Visual Studio 15 2017 Win64"
     32-bit: -G "Visual Studio 15 2017"

-When generating the project files, the absolute path to a Vulkan-Headers install directory must be provided.
-This can be done by setting the `VULKAN_HEADERS_INSTALL_DIR` environment variable or by setting the `VULKAN_HEADERS_INSTALL_DIR` CMake variable with the `-D` CMake option.
-In either case, the variable should point to the installation directory of a Vulkan-Headers repository built with the install target.

 When generating the project files, the absolute path to a GLM install directory must be provided.
 This can be done by setting the